-5. Records motions, debates and votes on all business matters brought before the state executive board.
+5. Records motions, debates, and votes on all business matters brought before the state executive board.

 6. Maintains an accurate membership list for roll call at executive board meetings.
 Calls the roll when requested to do so by the president.